 12.1.1 on reasonable grounds relating to:

-12.1.2 you have opted-in to the Plan under paragraph 20 and you ask us to Freeze your Account under the terms of that paragraph; or
+12.1.2 you have opted-in to the Plan under paragraph 20 and you ask us to Freeze your Account or a Lifeline is provided on your Account under the terms of that paragraph; or

 12.1.3 we are required to do so by law, a court, regulatory authority or under another duty that applies to us.